jehayesms/jean-hayes-ai-analytics/_posts/2025-10-21-fabric-ai-content-understanding.md

 ![fabricaicu28](/assets/images/fabric-ai-cu/fabricaicu28.png)

-Hmmm … I then asked about what classes are available on week ends and it did not give me a response:
+Hmmm … I then asked about what classes are available on weekends and it did not give me a response:

 ![fabricaicu29](/assets/images/fabric-ai-cu/fabricaicu29.png)